phaoyan/poip-client/README.md

 关于如何识别”当前每个购买者的应得补偿金达到补偿金上限“。应得补偿金与购买者总人数密切相关，因此实际上我们只需要持续对购买者总人数进行计数，当购买者总人数达到一定数量后，补偿金自然达到上限。具体而言，购买者总人数上限可以用如下公式计算：

 $$
-MaxBuyerCount\times Price - Max = MaxBuyerCount\times MaxCompensation \\\\
+MaxBuyerCount\times Price - Max = MaxBuyerCount\times MaxCompensation \\
 MaxBuyerCount = \frac{Max}{Price - MaxCompensation}
 $$

-# Project Concept
+# Project Concepts

-Knowledge, as the crystallization of human civilization, should embody its inherent boundlessness and be shared as a public asset for all humanity.
-However, the current intellectual property (IP)-centric system has, to some extent, constrained the free dissemination and sharing of knowledge by tying its boundless nature to capital interests.
-By reexamining the essence of knowledge, the value of its producers' labor, and the possibilities offered by societal technologies, we can explore a new path toward the public ownership of knowledge.
-This article builds on the concept of POIP (Public Ownership of Intellectual Property) and explores how technological and institutional innovation can enable the genuine publicization of knowledge.
+Knowledge, as the crystallization of human civilization, should naturally possess the characteristic of being boundless, serving as a shared public wealth for all humanity.
+However, under the current system centered on intellectual property (IP) rights, the boundless nature of knowledge has, to some extent, been subsumed into the interests of capital, restricting its free dissemination and sharing.
+By reexamining the true destination of knowledge, the labor value of its producers, and the possibilities offered by social technologies, we can explore a new path toward the public ownership of knowledge.
+This article, based on the concept of POIP (Public Ownership of IP), seeks to explore how technological and institutional innovation can achieve the genuine publicization of knowledge.

-### The Essence and Destination of Knowledge: Transcending Capitalist Logic
+#### The Nature and Destination of Knowledge: Beyond the Logic of Capital

 The essence of knowledge lies in its boundlessness.
-Unlike material commodities that are consumed when used, knowledge is a public resource that can be amplified through dissemination.
-Historically, many great ideas, technologies, and cultural achievements have gained immense societal value through free and open sharing.
-However, when knowledge is subsumed under the logic of capital, its boundlessness is undermined, transforming it into a monopolized resource.
-The ultimate destination of knowledge should not be capital but the public domain.
-This respects the intrinsic characteristics of knowledge and aligns with the fundamental principles of social equity.
+Unlike tangible goods that are consumed when used, knowledge can be amplified and expanded through dissemination, functioning as a public resource.
+Throughout history, many great ideas, technologies, and cultural achievements have generated tremendous social value through free dissemination.
+However, when knowledge becomes entangled within the logic of capital, its boundless nature is curtailed, even turning into a monopolized resource.
+The rightful destination of knowledge should not be capital but the public domain.
+This aligns not only with the intrinsic characteristics of knowledge but also with the basic principles of social equity.

-Under the current intellectual property system, knowledge is often privatized and becomes a tool for capital to extract monopolistic rents.
-Publishing companies or patent-holder corporations frequently profit far beyond the value of the labor contributed by the original creators—authors, scientists, and artists—who may not receive fair compensation for their contributions.
-This system fundamentally deviates from the original purpose of knowledge: to serve society as a whole.
-It also exacerbates inequality in the production and dissemination of knowledge.
+Under the current intellectual property regime, knowledge often becomes privatized, serving as a tool for capital to extract monopoly rents.
+Publishing companies and patent-holding entities frequently use the monopolistic nature of intellectual property to extract profits far exceeding the labor value inherent in the production of knowledge.
+Meanwhile, the true laborers of knowledge production—authors, scientists, and artists—may not receive rewards commensurate with their labor value.
+This institutional framework not only deviates from the principle that knowledge should serve society as a whole but also exacerbates inequalities in knowledge production and dissemination.

-### Reshaping Compensation for Knowledge Producers and the System
+#### Compensation for Knowledge Producers and Institutional Restructuring

-While critiquing the existing system, we must confront a critical reality: the labor of knowledge producers must be respected and fairly compensated.
-Producing knowledge requires creativity, time, and effort, making it a kind of labor whose value cannot be overlooked.
-Any attempt to redefine ownership and dissemination of knowledge must ensure that producers receive rewards proportional to their labor.
+While critiquing the current system, we must also confront a reality: the labor of knowledge producers must be fully respected and compensated.
+The production of knowledge is an endeavor requiring creativity, time, and effort, and its value must not be overlooked.
+Therefore, any attempt to redefine the ownership and dissemination of knowledge must ensure that producers receive rewards proportional to their labor input.

-However, such rewards do not necessarily have to rely on monopolistic IP rents.
-Through technological innovation, we can ensure fair compensation for knowledge creators while preserving the equitable dissemination of knowledge.
-For instance, blockchain technology provides a foundation for the fair distribution of knowledge.
-Using blockchain, we can create an innovative model for knowledge dissemination and payment: when readers purchase a piece of knowledge, their payment can be fairly distributed among the author and previous consumers.
-In other words, after the author has received sufficient compensation, the cost of disseminating the knowledge can gradually be distributed among all consumers, ultimately achieving low-cost or even free sharing of knowledge.
+However, such compensation does not necessarily need to rely on monopoly rents derived from intellectual property rights.
+With innovations in technology, it is possible to ensure that knowledge producers receive fair returns while maintaining the fairness of knowledge dissemination.
+Blockchain technology, for instance, presents a technical avenue for the equitable distribution of knowledge.
+Through blockchain, we can implement a novel model for knowledge dissemination and payment: when users purchase a knowledge product, the payment can be equitably distributed among the creator and other consumers.
+In this way, once creators receive adequate compensation, the cost of knowledge dissemination can be gradually shared among all consumers, ultimately achieving the goals of shared and low-cost access to knowledge.

-### Respecting the Aspirations of Authors and Readers
+#### Respecting the Aspirations of Authors and Readers

-Reimagining ownership and dissemination of knowledge involves balancing the interests of both creators and consumers.
-True creators, who cherish their work, likely aspire for their creations to reach a global audience rather than being restricted to a particular capitalist or platform.
-Intellectual works can only achieve their maximum societal value when they are widely read, appreciated, and disseminated.
-From the reader's perspective, they would prefer that their payments contribute to the journey toward public access to knowledge rather than merely enriching platforms or monopolistic intermediaries.
+Rethinking the ownership and dissemination of knowledge concerns not only the interests of producers but also the aspirations of every knowledge consumer.
+Authors who cherish their works would ideally want their creations to reach a global audience rather than being confined to specific capitalists or platforms.
+Only when works are read and appreciated by more people can they achieve their greatest social value.
+Similarly, as readers, we would hope that the money we spend on acquiring knowledge contributes to the publicization of knowledge rather than merely becoming a source of monopolized profit for platforms or capital.

-Currently, a significant portion of the price of many knowledge products is taken by platforms or intermediaries rather than directly benefiting the creators.
-This not only dampens consumers' willingness to purchase but also limits the dissemination of knowledge.
-By reducing or eliminating these intermediary layers through technological and institutional reforms, both authors and readers can ultimately benefit from a system that better serves their interests.
+Currently, a significant portion of the price of many knowledge products consists of platform or capital extraction, rather than direct payment to the author.
+This not only discourages readers from consuming knowledge but also restricts its dissemination.
+If we can reduce or even eliminate such capital-driven intermediaries through new technological and institutional arrangements, both authors and readers will ultimately benefit.

-### POIP: A Gentle Attempt at Knowledge Publicization
+#### POIP: A Moderate Attempt at Knowledge Publicization

-Against this backdrop, the POIP concept offers a moderate and practical pathway toward the publicization of knowledge.
-POIP allows authors to maintain their current commercial models while laying a foundation for the publicization of knowledge by setting an unattainable sales goal (goal count).
-Specifically, authors can choose to continue charging for their works until a certain sales goal is achieved, at which point the work enters the public domain.
-This design respects the author's autonomy while providing a mechanism for the eventual publicization of knowledge.
+Against this backdrop, the concept of POIP offers a moderate and feasible pathway toward the publicization of knowledge.
+On one hand, POIP allows authors to maintain the current commercial model by setting an unattainable goal count.
+On the other hand, it enables authors to determine their own upper limit of remuneration based on their labor input by setting a reasonable goal count.
+Once this goal count is reached, the subsequent profits generated through continued sales are distributed equally among all purchasers.
+After a maximum count is reached, the intellectual property automatically enters the public domain.
+This design respects the autonomy of authors while also paving the way for the eventual publicization of knowledge.

-More importantly, POIP is not merely an adjustment to a commercial model; it carries broader societal significance.
-It seeks to promote a new principle: not only should knowledge ultimately be publicized, but profits should also eventually serve the public good.
-In this framework, the collective effort of society ensures that the value of knowledge can be shared more broadly, rather than being monopolized by a few capital interests.
+More importantly, POIP is not merely an adjustment to a commercial model; it carries deeper societal implications.
+It seeks to foster a new perspective: not only should the ultimate destination of knowledge be publicization, but the ultimate destination of "profits" should also be publicization.
+Within this system, through collective effort, the value of knowledge can be shared by more individuals, rather than being monopolized by a few powerful capital entities.

-### The Radical Implications of POIP and Future Exploration
+#### The Radical Implications of POIP and Future Exploration

-POIP's approach points to an even more radical idea: reimagining the organization of knowledge in a communist society.
-Not only should knowledge be publicized, but profits should also be collectively owned—directly challenging the foundational logic of capitalism.
-True elimination of exploitation and a transition to a communist organizational model can only occur through the publicization of profits.
-POIP is merely the first step in this direction; the road ahead is long and arduous.
+The attempt to implement POIP ultimately points toward a more radical notion: rethinking the organizational models within a communist society.
+Not only should knowledge be publicized, but "profits" should also become public property, challenging the very foundation of the capitalist system.
+Only by achieving the publicization of profits can exploitation be truly eradicated, paving the way for society to transition toward a communist mode of organization.
+POIP represents merely the first step in this direction—a challenging but hopeful endeavor!

 ### The POIP Contract for Public Ownership of Intellectual Property